rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 ```

 ## Summary
-You can view the full list of packages in my <a href="https://github.com/rylew2/sharepoint-cra-starter/blob/master/package.json">package.json</a> .
+You can view the full list of packages in my <ins><a href="https://github.com/rylew2/sharepoint-cra-starter/blob/master/package.json">package.json</a></ins> .
 If everything is configured properly - you should have a Create React App application that can:

  1. Build and save/upload a React application to SharePoint
  2. Make API calls from both localhost, and the SharePoint deployed folder